Beznet/11ty-blog-site/posts/my-first-year-as-a-developer.md

 ---
-title: My First Year as a Developer
+title: 'Analysis: My First Year as a Developer'
 date: 2019-11-13T04:15:07.836Z
 summary: >-
   I officially hit my year anniversary as a web application developer back in